juliejonak/Data-Structures-Notes/Linked_Lists/1_linked_lists.md

 Not all languages de-allocate automatically.
 In Python it does, but in C, you have to do it manually (or risk a memory leak).

+For more in-depth information about how arrays work, [read here](https://github.com/juliejonak/Hash-Tables-Notes#Arrays).

 <br>
 <br>